-General Biology, General Chemistry, Physics, and General Psychology can not be substituted as they are usually prerequisites for higher level courses.
+General Biology, General Chemistry, Physics, and General Psychology cannot be substituted as they are usually prerequisites for higher level courses.
 If there is a question in regards to course content, we ask that a copy of the course description be submitted.
 A decision will be rendered in a relatively quick amount of time.

 Understand that the prerequisite courses have been established to ensure that every student has the basic foundation necessary to enter the program.
 Some classes are too broad and some are too narrow in their focus and content, and thus unacceptable substitutes.
-Also, know that major requirements are irrelevant to our prerequisite requirements.
+Also, know that academic major requirements are irrelevant to our prerequisite requirements.
 We will not make exceptions because of curriculum conflicts.
 It is the student's responsibility to make the necessary adjustments.

-Click here (page 5) for tuition and fees for both in-state and out of state.
+(page 5) for tuition and fees for both in-state and out of state.
 Tuition is subject to change every year based on recommendations submitted by the board of trustees and final decisions are made by the Legislature.